apache/flink/docs/flinkDev/building.md

 The default build adds a Flink-specific JAR for Hadoop 2, to allow using Flink with HDFS and YARN.

+## Build PyFlink

+If you wish to build a pip installable PyFlink package, you need to build Flink jars first as described in [Build Flink](##Build Flink).
+Then enter the root directory of flink source code and run this command to build a sdist package:

+{% highlight bash %}
+cd flink-python; python setup.py sdist
+{% endhighlight %}

+The sdist package will be found under `./flink-python/dist/` and can be used for pip installation.

 ## Dependency Shading

 Flink [shades away](https://maven.apache.org/plugins/maven-shade-plugin/) some of the libraries it uses, in order to avoid version clashes with user programs that use different versions of these libraries.
 Among the shaded libraries are *Google Guava*, *Asm*, *Apache Curator*, *Apache HTTP Components*, *Netty*, and others.